On the Ultra-Long Gamma-Ray Transient GRB 250702B/EP250702: Abstract

 \section{Abstract}

 GRB 250702B/EP250702a is an interesting long-duration gamma-ray transient whose nature is in debate.
 To obtain a full picture in gamma-ray band, we implement a comprehensive targeted search of burst emission in a wide window of 30 days jointly with \textit{Insight}-HXMT, GECAM and \textit{Fermi}/GBM data within the ETJASMIN framework.
 In gamma-ray band, we find there is a 50-second precursor about 25 hours before the 4-hour main burst, which generally consists of 4 emission episodes.
-Remarkably, we find that the soft X-ray emission (after the main burst) decays as a power-law with start time aligning with the last episode of main emission and index of -5/3 perfectly consistent with the canonical prediction of fallback accretion.
-We conclude that the properties of precursor, main burst and the following soft X-ray emission strongly support the atypical collapsar Ultra-Long Gamma-Ray Burst (ULGRB) scenario rather than the Tidal Disruption Event (TDE), and all these gamma-ray and soft X-ray emission probably originate from relativistic jet whose luminosity is dominated by the fallback accretion rate during the death collapse of a supergiant star.
+Remarkably, we find that the soft X-ray emission after the main burst decays as a power-law with start time aligning with the last episode of main emission and index of -5/3 which is perfectly consistent with the canonical prediction of fallback accretion.
+We conclude that the properties of precursor, main burst and the following soft X-ray emission strongly support the Ultra-Long Gamma-Ray Burst (ULGRB) scenario and all these gamma-ray and soft X-ray emission probably originate from relativistic jet whose luminosity is dominated by the fallback accretion rate during the death collapse of a supergiant star.

 \keywords{\uat{Gamma-ray bursts}{629} --- \uat{X-ray transient sources}{1852} --- \uat{Tidal disruption}{1696}}